Partial Asset Dispositions On Capital Expenses

+Leveraging the new tangible property regulations when making capital improvements can be a substantial contributor to lowering your overall costs.
+When combined with an energy audit, you can save in numerous ways.
 The new tangible property regulations in effect for 2014 and later years mostly frustrate tax accountants, and confuse small businesses and real estate investors.
-The partial asset disposition election will be available only in the year the asset is replaced or retired.
+Taking advantage of partial asset disposition is a must if you're making any capital expenditures.
+The election will be available only in the year the asset is replaced or retired.
+If you have not already been taking advantage of the this election, you can amend your timely filed prior year returns.

 Say you have a real estate investment, e.g. a small office building, and you need to replace the roof.
 Prior regulations had you capitalizing and depreciating the new roof over the usual depreciable life while also depreciating the costs of the old roof which was in a landfill somewhere.
 With the new rules you can write-off the disposed and undepreciated old roof.